bsolomon1124/misc/azure/azure_notes.md

 **Cloud computing**: renting resources, like storage space or CPU cycles, on another company's computers.

-- The company providing these services is referred to as a **cloud provider**.
+- The company providing these services is referred to as a **cloud provider**

 ### Categories of computing services